louis-alexandre-laguet/Generative_Adversarial_Network/README.md

-# Implémentation de GANs et Variants sur Différents Datasets
+# Implementation of GANs and Variants on Different Datasets

-Ce repository contient plusieurs implémentations de Generative Adversarial Networks (GANs) et de leurs variantes.
-L'objectif de ces exercices est d'explorer les GANs pour la génération d'images, en partant d'un DCGAN simple jusqu'à une version conditionnelle avec WGAN-GP.
+This repository contains several implementations of Generative Adversarial Networks (GANs) and their variants.
+The objective of these exercises is to explore GANs for image generation, starting from a simple DCGAN to a conditional version with WGAN-GP.

-## Contenu du repository
+## Repository Content

-### 1. DCGAN sur des images de briques Lego
+### 1. DCGAN on Lego Brick Images
-**Objectif :**
+**Objective:**
-- Entraîner un DCGAN (Deep Convolutional GAN) pour générer des images en niveaux de gris de 64×64 pixels représentant des briques Lego.
+- Train a DCGAN (Deep Convolutional GAN) to generate grayscale 64x64 pixel images of Lego bricks.
-- Utilisation d'un discriminateur et d'un générateur convolutionnels.
+- Use convolutional discriminator and generator.
-- Visualisation de l'évolution des images générées au fil de l'entraîment.
+- Visualize the evolution of generated images throughout the training process.

-### 2. WGAN-GP (Wasserstein GAN avec Gradient Penalty)
+### 2. WGAN-GP (Wasserstein GAN with Gradient Penalty)
-**Objectif :**
+**Objective:**
-- Comprendre les limitations des GANs standards (instabilité, mode collapse) et voir comment le WGAN les corrige.
+- Understand the limitations of standard GANs (instability, mode collapse) and see how WGAN addresses them.
-- Implémenter un WGAN utilisant la distance de Wasserstein au lieu de la divergence Jensen-Shannon.
+- Implement a WGAN using the Wasserstein distance instead of the Jensen-Shannon divergence.
-- Appliquer le Gradient Penalty (GP) pour stabiliser l'entraîment en forçant le critique à respecter la condition de Lipschitz.
+- Apply the Gradient Penalty (GP) to stabilize the training by forcing the critic to satisfy the Lipschitz condition.
-- Comparer les performances avec un GAN classique.
+- Compare performance with a standard GAN.

-### 3. WGAN-GP Conditionnel sur CelebA
+### 3. Conditional WGAN-GP on CelebA
-**Objectif :**
+**Objective:**
-- Implémenter un GAN conditionnel (Conditional GAN) permettant de générer des images en fonction d'un label.
+- Implement a Conditional GAN to generate images based on a label.
-- Intégration des labels dans le générateur et le critique pour orienter la génération d'images.
+- Integrate labels into the generator and critic to guide image generation.
-- Expérimentation avec des attributs de CelebA (ex: cheveux blonds ou non).
+- Experiment with CelebA attributes (e.g., blonde hair or not).
-- Analyse de la qualité des images générées en fonction des labels conditionnels.
+- Analyze the quality of generated images based on the conditional labels.

-Les modèles entraînés sont enregistrés dans le fichier `models.zip`.
+Trained models are saved in the `models.zip` file.